dtcenter/METplus/docs/Users_Guide/installation.rst

 -  attempt to build MET

 Building MET requires fine tuning on just about all systems.
-However, this should at least get most of the way through the process and allow just a few manual changes to build.
+However, using manage_externals should at least get most of the way through the process and allow MET to be built with just a few manual changes.

 External Components
 ===================